 Yahoo Daily Fantasy Baseball emulates other DFS hosts

 Major League Baseball was the first sport that Yahoo offered when they entered the daily fantasy arena.
-Yahoo Daily Fantasy Baseball is very similar to DraftKings and FanDuel when it comes to roster rules and configurations.
+Yahoo Daily Fantasy Baseball is very similar to DraftKings (check out my DraftKings Reviews) and FanDuel when it comes to roster rules and configurations.

 There is no season-long freeroll tournament for daily baseball at Yahoo, but they offer most contest types and tons of both low-price and high-price tournaments.